Skip to main content

 Webhooks

-The Webhook node fires an HTTP POST to a URL when the conversation reaches it.
+The Webhook node fires an HTTP POST to a URL when the conversation ends.
 Use it to send transcripts, trigger CRM updates, create support tickets, or notify external systems.
+The Webhook node is a post-processing node — it runs after the conversation ends and receives the full conversation data.
+You can chain it after Structured Output to also send extracted fields.

 Adding a Webhook node

-1. Drag the Webhook node from the sidebar (Integration category) onto the canvas
+1. Drag the Webhook node from the sidebar (Post-Processing category) onto the canvas

 3. Set the transferTarget URL